Spin casting: Similar processes

-The remarkable disparity in tooling cost and lead time is a result of the expensive and time-consuming machining required to produce the precision metal molds (dies) used with die-casting and plastic injection molding.
-The precision tooling and resilient nature of the machined metal die yields an extremely long-lasting mold and slight improvements to casting tolerances.
+The disparity in tooling cost and lead time is a result of the expensive and time-consuming machining required to produce the precision metal molds (dies) used with die-casting and plastic injection molding.
+The precision tooling and resilient nature of the machined metal die yields a long-lasting mold and slight improvements to casting tolerances.
 Thermoplastics and die casting metal alloys are in wider use than their specialized spin casting analogs, and are typically cheaper.

 Applications

 Spin casting is commonly used for the manufacture of the following types of items: